bitburner-official/bitburner-src/markdown/bitburner.resetinfo.ownedsf.md

 ## ResetInfo.ownedSF property

-A map of owned SF to their levels.
-Keyed by the SF number.
-Map values are the SF level.
+A map of owned source files.
+Its keys are the SF numbers.
+Its values are the active SF levels.
+This map takes BitNode options into account.
+For example, let's say you have SF 1.3, but you overrode the active level of SF1 and set it to level 0.
+In this case, this map contains this entry: Key: 1 =<!-- -->&gt; Value: 0.

 **Signature:**